johnjasa/new_greenheart/README.md

 ### 04_wind_plant_real_electrolyzer

-Now the electrolyzer is the actual PEM model that exists in GreenHEART.
+Now the electrolyzer is the actual PEM model that exists in ODIES.
 This provided another example of how to wrap a technology.

 ### 05_wind_h2_opt